Category: World Heritage

 read more

-If you are staying Osaka or Kyoto, it is possible to make a day trip to Hiroshima.
+If you are staying Osaka or Kyoto, it is possible to make a Hiroshima tour in a day.
 In Hiroshima you can visit two World Heritage sites.
 For Hiroshima day trip from Osaka, you take Shinkansen from Osaka, and then join in a tour in Hiroshima.
-Ready-made Hiroshima day trip from Osaka Hiroshima Peace Memorial (Genbaku…
+Private guides in Hiroshima A good idea for visiting…

 read more